E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/GRASP_Sampling/readme.rst

 Source Code
 ___________

-The source code of the algorithm is included in the "grasp.c" file.
+The source code of the algorithm is included in the "grasp.c" file, avaliable from the `E-CAM Gitlab repository`__.
 To compile the code execute the Makefile.
 The GNU Scientific Library is necessary.

 Testing